Crazelu/Crazelu/README.md

 ### Hi there pedestrian on the internet crosswalk👋
 ### I’m Ebere Lucky (@Crazelu)| Human | Mobile Engineer.

-- 👀 I’m interested in Mobile Development with Flutter, Android Development, and Backend Web Development.
+- 👀 I’m interested in Mobile Development with Flutter and SwiftUI for iOS, and Backend Web Development.
 - 🔭 I’m currently working on [json_ui](https://github.com/Crazelu/json_ui) - a Flutter package for parsing JSON data into beautiful interactive UI components.
-- 💞️ I’m looking to collaborate on Flutter packages and plugins.
+Or something more interesting.
 - 📫 You can reach me via [e-mail](mailto:eberelucky64@gmail.com?subject=[GitHub]%20Hey%20There%20Lucky)

 <!-- Please don't remove this: Grab your social icons from https://github.com/carlsednaoui/gitsocial -->